Chart Color Schemes

 Arncliffe - Bardwell Valley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Arncliffe-Bardwell Valley is among the most culturally diverse areas in Australia, with 49.3% of its population born overseas and 58.4% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 40.0% of people in Arncliffe-Bardwell Valley.
-However, Islam is notably overrepresented at 21.6%, which is substantially higher than Greater Sydney's average of 10.3%.
+Arncliffe-Bardwell Valley is one of the most culturally diverse areas in Australia, with 49.3% of its population born overseas and 58.4% speaking a language other than English at home.
+Christianity is the predominant religion in Arncliffe-Bardwell Valley, making up 40.0% of the population.
+Islam is significantly overrepresented compared to Greater Sydney's average, with 21.6% of Arncliffe-Bardwell Valley's population identifying as Muslim.

 Frequently Asked Questions - Diversity